 According to an article on The Ledger, the two women share a great-great-grandfather, Peter Edward Williams, who was born in South Carolina two centuries ago.
 Peter was a slaveholder.
-The 1850 census slave schedule shows that he owned a female slave who was a few years younger than he was.
+The 1850 census slave schedule shows that he held an enslaved woman who was a few years younger than he was.
 Dolores believes that’s her grandmother’s grandmother.

-I find myself in a similar situation to Dolores and Mary.
-My mom was adopted, and even though we have had DNA testing completed for several years, we didn’t have any close matches, and honestly, we weren’t looking.
+Dolores’ and Mary’s situation makes me think of my own family’s DNA journey.
+My mom was adopted, and even though we have had DNA testing completed for several years, we didn’t have any close matches.
+Honestly, we weren’t looking.
 Though she did have a passing interest in her health history, my mom did not feel the need to seek out her biological family.
 But then over the last few months various pieces of her puzzle have started to fall into place.
 This is much because of a key DNA match that popped up in March.

 With that one match and subsequent correspondence, our interest in my mom’s biological family has skyrocketed.
 Why?
 I think it is because our DNA match, sisters from Texas, have shown us genuine kindness and interest.
 They have truly shown us what it means to be family.
 Even though we are unexpected, even though we aren’t sure yet how exactly we are connected, they have embraced us without reservation without hesitation.
 To me, this is what family is.
 They accept you in whatever condition you come in and do their best to make you feel like you belong.
-Now, that kind of welcome isn’t felt by everyone who meets their genetic cousins, and people should carefully consider whether they’re ready for unforeseen results or unanticipated reactions from DNA matches before they get started.
+Now, that kind of welcome isn’t felt by everyone who meets their genetic cousins, and people should carefully consider whether they’re ready for unforeseen results or unanticipated reactions from DNA matches (or their own possible reactions TO their DNA matches) before they get started.

 You might want to read this article next: on how to handle unexpected DNA connections.

 Originally posted at www.genealogygems.com.